GVR Report cover Veterinary In Vitro Fertilization Market (2026 - 2033)Report

 Veterinary In Vitro Fertilization Market Summary

-The global veterinary in vitro fertilization market size was estimated at USD 1.82 billion in 2024 and is projected to reach USD 3.60 billion by 2033, growing at a CAGR of 8.04% from 2025 to 2033.
+The global veterinary in vitro fertilization market size was valued at USD 1.9 billion in 2025 and is projected to grow from USD 2.1 billion in 2026 to USD 3.6 billion by 2033, at a CAGR of 8.2% from 2026 to 2033.
+The market in North America dominated with a revenue share of 30.8% in 2025.
 The market is experiencing growth driven by rising demand for genetically superior livestock, increasing adoption of advanced reproductive technologies in cattle, equine, and exotic species, and government initiatives supporting animal breeding and conservation programs, which collectively enhance productivity and biodiversity.

 Key Market Trends & Insights

-• By product, the reagents/consumables segment held the largest share of 45.06% in the market in 2024.
+• By product: Reagents/consumables segment held the largest market share of 45.1% in 2025.

-• Based on technique, the embryo transfer segment held the largest market share in 2024.
+• By technique: Embryo transfer segment held the largest market share in 2025.

 Market Size & Forecast

-The veterinary in vitro fertilization (IVF) industry is being significantly driven by technological advancements and the launch of more affordable products.
-For instance, in September 2024, Indian Immunologicals Limited, in collaboration with the National Dairy Development Board (NDDB), developed “Shashthi,” an indigenous IVF media, which has reduced the cost per embryo by 33% compared to imported media and has enhanced accessibility for farmers.
+The veterinary in vitro fertilization (IVF) market is being significantly driven by technological advancements and the launch of more affordable products.
+For instance, in September 2024, Indian Immunologicals Limited, in collaboration with the National Dairy Development Board (NDDB), developed “Shashthi,” an indigenous IVF media, reducing the cost per embryo by 33% compared to imported media and enhancing accessibility for farmers.
 Innovations such as Ovum Pick Up (OPU) and In Vitro Embryo Production (IVEP) are replacing traditional in vivo techniques, improving embryo quality and genetic multiplication in livestock.
 These advancements, coupled with the availability of cost-effective IVF solutions, are accelerating adoption across veterinary hospitals and fertility clinics, boosting productivity and fostering widespread acceptance of assisted reproductive technologies.

 Veterinary in vitro fertilization market size and growth forecast (2023-2033)